Web4application/vun.nixt/README.md

 });
 ```

-The same might be accomplished with supplying a function to `run`:
+The same might be accomplished with supplying a function `bun init` to `run`:

 ```js
 nixt()